davidmoten/aws-lightweight-client-java/README.md

     .query("Action", "DeleteQueue")
     .execute();
 ```

+### Recipes
+See [Recipes](https://github.com/davidmoten/aws-lightweight-client-java/wiki/Recipes.md) for many more examples.

 ### Attributes
 Some of the AWS API services (like SQS) represent property maps in the query string like this `?Attribute.Name.1=size&Attribute.Value.1=large&Attribute.Name.2=color&Attribute.Value.2=red`.
 The request builder has helper methods to do this for you: